theandrewdavis/rest-to-gmail-example/README.md

     bundle install
     bundle exec ruby test.rb

-And finally, run the app on port 80 with:
+And finally, run the app on port 8000 with:

-    sudo bundle exec ruby server.rb -p 80
+    sudo bundle exec ruby server.rb -p 8000

+To see it in action, try sending a POST request to the running app:

+    curl --data "subject=subj1&body=body1" http://localhost:8000/